Hudson River Sloop Clearwater: Sloop Clearwater

 Hudson River Sloop Clearwater, Inc. owns and operates the sloop Clearwater, the centerpiece of Clearwater's public education programs.
 Clearwater serves as a movable classroom, laboratory, stage, and forum.

 The Clearwater is a 106 ft wooden sailing vessel designed after 18th and 19th century Dutch sailing sloops.
 With a large gaff rig, a hinged centerboard, and wide shallow hull, these vessels evolved to deal with the challenges of strong tides, shallow waters, and variable winds encountered on the Hudson River.
 Designed by Cy Hamlin and built by The Harvey Gamage Shipyard in South Bristol, Maine, Clearwater was launched in 1969.
 Built of traditional plank-on-frame wooden construction, the sloop is 76 ft in length on deck, 25 ft in beam and can hold up to 70 tons of cargo.
 The sloop rig consists of a single mast and topmast which together rise to a height of 108 ft.
 A 65 ft long main boom and 45 ft gaff carry a 3000 sqft mainsail.
 A 28 ft long bowsprit carries a 900 sqft jib on the foredeck.
 In light wind, a 450 sqft topsail may also be raised.

 In 2004, the sloop Clearwater was listed on the National Register of Historic Places for her significance to the environmental movement.
 The Clearwater has a smaller sister ship, the Sloop Woody Guthrie, that is used in education about the river.

-In 2012, Pete Seeger and Lorre Wyatt released the music video and single "God's Counting on Me, God's Counting on You", which they recorded and filmed on the Clearwater while sailing on the Hudson in 2010.
-The song references the Deepwater Horizon Gulf oil spill of 2010.
+Seeger wrote at least eleven songs with themes about water and river conservation and restoration.
+For example, in 2012, Seeger and Lorre Wyatt released the music video and single "God's Counting on Me, God's Counting on You", which they recorded and filmed on the Clearwater, while sailing on the Hudson in 2010, about the Deepwater Horizon Gulf oil spill of 2010.